 See Also: 10 Best PS Vita Games: JRPG Edition

 10. Dance Dance Revolution Extreme and Extreme 2 (PS2)

-The series has had a lot of titles throughout the years, but nothing sticks out more than the Extreme series for the Playstation 2.
+The series has had a lot of titles throughout the years, but nothing sticks out more than the Extreme series for the PlayStation 2.
 Having the best tracks in all of the games combined, it wasn’t uncommon to see one of these two games wherever there was a dance mat.
-The first game had exceptional tracks, improved graphics and interface over predecessors, character selection, and an improved workout mode.
-Extreme 2 introduced even more, an extensive story/challenge mode, new songs and remixes, a broad character selection, and a virtual store to unlock all kinds of features.
+The first game had exceptional tracks, improved graphics, and interface over predecessors, character selection, and an improved workout mode.
+Extreme 2 introduced, even more, an extensive story/challenge mode, new songs and remixes, a broad character selection, and a virtual store to unlock all kinds of features.
 One of the best additions to the sequel was that after playing three songs, the players could continue on rather than being forced back to the main menu.
-The Extreme series are definitely two titles to remember, since they can be played for hours on end to workout or have fun.
+The Extreme series is definitely two titles to remember since they can be played for hours on end to workout or have fun.

 The Future of Dance Pad Games

 DDR was a craze.
 Like karaoke games and instrument-based games, it lived its time and has severely decreased in popularity.
 Since motion-based controls and sensors took over, games that involved moving your entire body took center stage, but even those fun titles have begun to die out.

 So, what’s next?
 Dance Dance Revolution and similar titles have not had a home release in 4 years, without any news on if they will be returning.
 This may be because many of the newer games were received more negatively due to changes in gameplay and song choices.
 Even with this, they are still worth checking out.
 However, there is hope.
 Anime and gaming conventions across the country will bring cabinets of all of the popular rhythm games for attendees to play.
 Whenever I have walked into a game room, there’s always someone on a dance machine or a contest going on.
 The appeal is still there, and the influence hasn’t died just yet.